 The cascade system works by establishing one boiler as the master and the other connected boilers as followers.
-The master boiler requires a cascade system sensor and a cascade pump in addition to its own boiler pump.
-Each of the follower boilers will have its own pump to provide maximum flow and control heat exchanger flow rate.
+The master boiler requires a sensor to provide feedback on set point temperature in order to adjust heating input from the connected boilers.
+Each cascaded boiler will have its own pump to provide maximum flow and control heat exchanger flow rate.

-System Display and Operational LED Light Indicators
+Text Display and Operational LED Light Indicators